 The executor should be responsible for everything related to the inheritance.
-They will be the ones who will present the will, insure and administer the real or personal property, make the distribution of assets, etc.
+They will be the ones who will present the Will, insure and administer the real or personal property, make the distribution of assets, etc.

 The same executor will be responsible for distributing the shares to the beneficiaries or a single beneficiary in case there is only one.
 He may request a series of documents or meetings to finalize the whole procedure.

-In these cases, the executor will also be responsible for transferring the deceased’s shares to him or the beneficiaries.
+In these cases, the executor will also be responsible for transferring the deceased’s shares to the beneficiaries.
 The process may take some time due to all the other formalities to be carried out in these situations.

 In any of the cases, the executor will ask for documents such as a death certificate, identification documents of the beneficiary or beneficiaries, court order, etc. It will depend on whether there are variations according to the estate.